pixelabra/42-cursus/cpp/cpp02/README.md

 Deep copy = copying entire object
 C++ supplies a default copy constructor

-Copy assignment is used to copy the values from one existing object to another after both objects have been constructedd
+Copy assignment is used to copy the values from one existing object to another after both objects have been constructed

+## Floating-Point Numbers
+Performance vs precision in digital signal processing.
+Fixed point arithmetic is faster than floating point arithmetic.

 ```plaintext
 Cpp_Module_02/